SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Gridlines/LineInterval/README.md

 #LineInterval Sample

-This sample demonstrate how to customize the thickness of lines and the line intervals.
-Thickness and the space between gridlines can be customized by using LinesIntervals property of the HorizontalGridLines and VerticalGridLines.
+This sample demonstrates how to customize the thickness of lines and the line intervals.
+The thickness and the space between the gridlines can be customized by using the LinesIntervals property of the HorizontalGridLines and VerticalGridLines.

 ## Prerequisites